gurjit333/Budget_Application/README.md

 This application is all about the budget plan for users.
 User can make changes to their budget, expenses and can check the balance just in one look.

 I have used the 'bootstrap.min.css' file just to look better on web page.
-Also used class in js.
+Also used class in js file.